Emma-Winter-Pub/AudioFFT/README.md

 | **libaom** | Image encoding (dependency of libavif) | BSD 2-Clause |

 ---
+This is AudioFFT's multi-threaded decoding solution for APE (Monkey's Audio) audio.
 ```mermaid
 graph TD
     Start([Probe Audio Format in UnifiedAudioDecoder]) --> A